Tardigotchi is a SWAMP collaboration with Tiago Rorke

 Tardigotchi is an artwork featuring two pets: a living organism and an alife avatar.
 These two disparate beings find themselves the unlikely denizens of a portable computing enclosure.
-The main body for this enclosure is a brass sphere, housing the alife avatar in an LED screen and the tardigrade within a prepared slide.
+In one half of the brass sphere is the alife avatar depicted on an LED screen, and in the other half is a tardigrade which lives within a prepared slide.

-Tardigotchi applies a salve to our yearnings for care and nurture through a unique design that symbiotically merges biological and artificial life within a single interface/enclosure.
-It also serves as a reminder for the special place humans have in communing with other animals, perhaps equally for artificial ones.
-We, along with the inhabitants of Tardigotchi, and every other living being, are neighbors subsisting on an incredibly precarious life-sphere known as Earth.
+Tardigotchi applies a salve to our yearnings for care and nurture through a unique design that symbiotically merges biological and artificial life within a single interface and enclosure.
+It also serves as a reminder for the special place humans have in communing with other animals—and perhaps equally for artificial ones.
+We, along with the inhabitants of Tardigotchi and every other living being, are neighbors subsisting on a single, incredibly precarious ecosystem.

 Listen to some other translations